-Sunday School/Youth Fellowship meets at 4 p.m. twice a month in St. Michael's Chapel.
+Sunday School/Youth Fellowship will meet at 4 p.m.
+April 21 in St. Michael's Chapel.

 Activities include a children's chapel service, snacks and age-appropriate activities for those from pre-K through high school.